 TCAS TEST TCAS Test (cyan or white).
 ACAS test is in process.
 TCAS STBY TCAS STBY (cyan or white).
 ACAS is in standby mode.
 TA ONLY TA Only (cyan or white).
 ACAS II is operating in TA-ONLY mode.

-TCAS FAIL

-TD FAIL
+TCAS FAIL TCAS Fail (yellow).
+ACAS has failed.
+TD FAIL TD Fail (yellow).
+Traffic display has failed.